OfficeDev/Microsoft-Teams-Samples/samples/tab-outlook/ts/README.md

 # Interact with Calendar, Mail, Profile in Outlook from Personal Tabs App

-Interact with the user's calendar, mail, profilecfrom personal tabs app in Outlook.
+Interact with the user's calendar, mail, profile from personal tabs app in Outlook.

  ## Included Features
 * Tabs